Review: Big Red 3.5 Gallon Parts Washer

 Setting Up Your Big Red

 While this can be used as is out of the box, I like to modify it a bit making it better for small heavily soiled bike parts.
 I’ll put a full parts list with links below, but it goes something like this (view the photos w/added instructions):

 - Remove the washing tray to get access to the pump and nozzle.

-- Remove the nozzle form the pump and using a hacksaw, cut it about an inch and a half from the base.
-This give the brush tubing something to latch onto.
+- Remove the nozzle from the pump and using a hacksaw, cut it about an inch and a half from the base.
+This gives the brush tubing something to latch onto.

-- Spread out 6-8 magnets thought the bottom of the washing tub.
-These are used to collect metal shavings so that their not pumped back onto your parts.
+- Spread out 6-8 magnets through the bottom of the washing tub.
+These are used to collect metal shavings so that they are not pumped back onto your parts.
 These do not collect aluminum, so you’ll still want to change out your degreaser once in a while to remove any aluminum, dirt, sand or crushed rocks.

 - Reattach your modified nozzle to the pump, hand-tight is all you need.
 Place the base end of the brush over the modified nozzle and push down gently.